aws/eks-anywhere/designs/vcenter-template-import.md

-We could also solve this by not passing in the cluster spec file and just take in all the values as flags, but having a consistent cluster spec driven approach for cluster related actions will give the EKS-A maintainers a less confusing experience when trying to interact with all the commands.
+We could also solve this by not passing in the cluster spec file and just take in all the values as flags, but having a consistent cluster spec driven approach for cluster related actions will give the EKS-A cluster admins a less confusing experience when trying to interact with all the commands.
 However, to give an option to vcenter admins, we are providing the flags as an option to, with the intention of bringing this flag driven functionality to the other commands in the future as well.